dannyk08/fe-sample-project/README.md

 Basic state management allows for addition of products into the cart

 ## Starting the Project
-> The project will start on port 8080
+> The project will start on port 8080 or visit this [link](https://sellbrite-vue.firebaseapp.com/shop)

 ```bash
 git clone